show all planting questions

 Protect your trees from pests - you may need to take special precautions to keep deer, rabbits, mice, and other pests away from your trees.

 - For a container seedling, ensure that the plug is not bent or curved and that there is no space between the bottom of the plug and the earth below.

-- For a bareroot seedling, ensure that the roots spread out and are arranged in a natural downward orientation
+- For a bareroot seedling, ensure that the roots spread out and are arranged in a natural downward orientation.

-This article has the following tag: planting
+This question has the following tag: planting